Sales Crediting: A Comprehensive Guide [2024 Edition]

 c.
 Multiplier Mapping: Credit multipliers are then applied to each transaction based upon defined rules at any level (territory, product, etc.) to derive the final credited amount.

 d.
-Adjustments (layered across the previous three steps): Exceptions can easily be layered across any stage in the calculation to update crediting rules or amounts.
+Adjustments (layered across the previous three steps): Exceptions can easily be layered across any stage in the calculation to update sales crediting rules or amounts.

 2. Fully Credited Transaction Data is ready for further calculation